wpkong/node-red-contrib-feedparser-x/README.md

 ### input:
 `msg.payload` should be assigned as the feed url.

+`msg.init_send` is a boolean value, which when set as `true`, the history message would be output, while when set as `false`, it would be not.
+Default value is `false`

-A recommended method is dragging an `inject` node which intermittently input a url in to this node
+A recommended method is to drag an `inject` node which intermittently input a url in to this node.

 ### output: